 - Non-slip or anti-skid floor markings help prevent slip, trip, and fall accidents along emergency exit routes.
 Non-slip floor tape is ideal to increase traction on slippery surfaces, especially in stairwells.
 Use outdoor-rated non-slip tape to improve traction in areas where water or snow may create hazards.

 - Improve organization and prevent hazardous materials, supplies, equipment, or trash from crossing into the exit route when you apply floor marking tape to designate parking areas and storage space for often-used equipment such as forklifts or hand trucks.
 Lean and 5S methods help improve organization, which can likewise improve safety.

 Pavement markings may be used in outdoor spaces where floor marking tape may not be durable enough.
 Mark emergency assembly points, designate areas for use by emergency vehicles only, provide directional cues with arrows or footprint-shaped markings, or create other emergency messages in parking areas.

-Required Physical Barriers for Exit Routes
+Physical Barrier Requirements for Exit Routes

 Physical barriers prevent people from overlooking visual cues, for example in areas where a stairway continues beyond the exit discharge.
 To prevent people from continuing down the stairwell, partitions or doors serve as a physical signal that accompanies any signage for the exit discharge.
 Outdoor exit routes must have guardrails in fall hazard areas and may require a roof or other covering to prevent the build-up of snow and ice in the exitway.

 While compliance relies on more than floor markings and visual cues alone, having an Emergency Action Plan, clearly marked means of egress, and physical barriers can improve communication in case of an evacuation.
 Follow all regulations for emergency exits, and explore our Resource Center for additional information on visual communication and industrial facility safety.